 On the other hand, there was K.I.T.T himself (Knight Industries Two Thousand)

-In Mahou Sentai Magiranger, the first syllables of most of the Ozu siblings' names (Makito, Houka, Urara, Tsubasa, Kai) spell out the Japanese word for "magician", mahoutsukai.
+In Mahou Sentai Magiranger, the first syllables of most of the Ozu siblings' names (Makito, Houka, Urara, Tsubasa, Kai) spell out the Japanese word for "magician" or "magic user", mahoutsukai.

 Engine Sentai Go-onger: Born-to Outerdimension and Mechanic x Pitcrew-type ENGINE-support Robot, or BOMPER, the team's robot buddy.

-And the first syllables of the Go-ongers' surnames (Sousuke Esumi, Ren Kousaka, Saki Rouyama, Hanto Jiou, Gunpei Ishihara) spell out the Japanese pronuciation of "ecology", ekorojii.
+And the first syllables of the Go-ongers' surnames (Esumi, Kousaka, Rouyama, Jiou, Ishihara) spell out the Japanese pronunciation of "ecology", ekorojii.
 When Hiroto and Miu Suto join the team as Sixth Rangers, it becomes ekorojiisuto (ecologist).

 Zyuden Sentai Kyoryuger has two: First, the main teams' surnames (Daigo Kiryu, Ian Yorkland, Nobuharu Udō, Sōji Rippukan, Amy Yuzuki) spell out kyouryu, the Japanese word for "dinosaur".
 Their first names along with the Sixth Ranger and the first of a few Guest Star Party Members (Daigo, Ian, Nobuharu, Sōji, Amy, Utsuemimaru, Ramirez) make the English word dinosaur.
 (It's not clear if or how the remaining guest Rangers can fit into an acronym.)